garrett-sutton/garrett-sutton.github.io/_drafts/bogus.md

 - [Complete mountain stats]

 ### The snow
 We got a decently warm day of skiing.
-At the beginning of the day there was some ice and hard spots from freezing overnight.
+At the beginning of the day, there was some ice and hard spots from freezing overnight.
 As the day wore on and the sun got higher, the snow softened up.
 At lower elevations, there was even a hint of slush/spring corn in the snow.